The average cost to install a steam shower is $4,300

-Steam shower installation costs an average of $4,300
+Steam shower installation costs range between $2,800 and $25,000, with an average price of $4,300.

 This article was updated using automation technology and thoroughly reviewed for accuracy by HomeAdvisor Editor Ryan Noonan.

-Several factors, in addition to the steam shower unit, can influence your total project cost.
+Several factors, in addition to the steam shower unit, influence your total project cost.
 These include lighting, controls, materials, flushing systems, and upgrades like sound systems or seating.

 Type | Average Cost Range |